jahnestacado/hermes-bus/README.md

    $ all callbacks finished
   ```

-We can register events that can be "triggered" and "resolved" using the same code.
-Only requirement is to invoke these events with the same number of arguments and always call the "resolve()" callback inside the events.
+We can subscribe asynchronous and synchronous events on the same event.
+All the subscribed functions that have the "__on" prefix will be executed first and then and only then, the .then() function will be executed.
+Only requirement is to invoke these events with the same number of arguments and always call the "resolve()" callback inside the asynchronous callbacks.

 ## API
 ---
-* `bus.on(busline, event, callback)`: Registers an event on a busline.
+* `bus.subscribe(busline, registeredObject)`: Registers events on a busline.
  `busline`: (**optional**) Defines the busline on which the event will be registered.
 (By default uses main "busline").
- `event`: The registered event on the busline.
- `callback(arguments, resolve)`: The callback function that is attached to registered event.
- * `arguments`: Arguments that are passed from the _"triggerEvent"_ and/or _"resolveEvent"_ hermes-bus functions.
-An event should be always triggered/resolved with the same number of arguments.
-   `resolve`: (**optional**) Function that is available as the last argument of the callback and should be used for hermes-bus _"resolved"_ events.
-Call that function inside your "onDone" callback of your asynchronous code.
-If you both _"trigger"_ and _"resolve"_ the same event the _resolve_ function should be always invoked.
-* * `scope`: Main "busline".    <br/>
+ `registeredObjectt`: Object that holds the listener functions

-* `bus.deactivate(event)`: Deactivates a registered event on a busline.
+* `bus.disable(event)`: Disables a registered event on a busline.
- `event`: The event to deactivate.
+ `event`: The event to disable.
  `scope`: All "buslines".

-* `bus.activate(event)`: Activates an a registered event on a busline.
+* `bus.enable(event)`: Enables a registered event on a busline.
-`event`: The event to deactivate.
+`event`: The event to enable.
 `scope`: All "buslines".

 * `bus[busline].destroy()`: Destroys custom busline.